chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

     return ops[instruction.OP](inst.operand1, inst,operand2);
 }

+int main() {
+    instruction inst1 = {5, 4, ADD};
+    instruction inst2 = {9, 8, SUB};
+    int res1 = carry_out(inst1); // == 9
+    int res2 = carry_out(inst2); // == 1

 ```

+Note that the above construction makes it easy to add additional instructions; you simply append an operation to the OP `enum` and a function pointer to the `ops` array of function pointers.
+For example, you can add a bitwise OR operation.

-So function pointers make functions almost first-class citzens in C. They're still not quite first-class as in Python, due to the absence of closure in C, *i.e.* you cannot define a function inside another function like you do with other data types.
+Function pointers make functions almost first-class citzens in C. They're still not quite first-class as in Python, due to the absence of closure in C, *i.e.* you cannot define a function inside another function like you do with other data types.
+It can only be defined in the global scope.

 ---